cqse/teamscale-jacoco-agent/TEST_IMPACT_ANALYSIS_DOC.md

 }
 ```

-The report may then be uploaded to Teamscale via the `Report Upload` REST-API by specifying `TESTWISE_COVERAGE` as
+The report can be uploaded to Teamscale via the `Report Upload` REST-API by specifying `TESTWISE_COVERAGE` as report format.
-report format.

 ## Rest API

 To authorize the request Teamscale requires you to use Basic Authentication.
 This means that the request should contain an `Authentication` header with the content `Basic ` followed by a Base64
 encoded version of `userName:userAccessToken`.

+The `partition` parameters in the requests refers to a set of tests and there coverage respectively.
+In most cases this
+refers to the type of test e.g. "Unit Test" or "UI Test".
+It's important to note that reports uploaded to the same
+partition will overwrite existing data in this partition.

 ___
 ### Test Impact